-(20) Office of the Attorney General for the District of Columbia. - $139,881,705 (including $89,558,470 from local funds, $24,134,276 from federal grant funds, $25,621,439 from other funds, and $567,520 from private funds); provided, that not to exceed $25,000 of this amount, from local funds, shall be available for the Attorney General for official reception and representation expenses and for purposes consistent with the Discretionary Funds Act of 1973, approved October 26, 1973 (87 Stat.
+(20) Office of the Attorney General for the District of Columbia. - $143,138,993 (including $92,815,758 from local funds, $24,134,276 from federal grant funds, $25,621,439 from other funds, and $567,520 from private funds); provided, that not to exceed $25,000 of this amount, from local funds, shall be available for the Attorney General for official reception and representation expenses and for purposes consistent with the Discretionary Funds Act of 1973, approved October 26, 1973 (87 Stat.
 509; D.C.
 Official Code § 1-333.10); provided further, that local and other funds appropriated under this act may be used to pay expenses for District government attorneys at the Office of the Attorney General for the District of Columbia to obtain professional credentials, including bar dues and court admission fees, that enable these attorneys to practice law in other state and federal jurisdictions and appear outside the District in state and federal courts; provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022: the Child Support-Reimbursements and Fees Fund, the Child Support-Interest Income Fund, the Child Support-Temporary Assistance for Needy Families Fund, the Drug-, Firearm-, or Prostitution-Related Nuisance Abatement Fund, and the Litigation Support Fund; provided further, that this amount may be further increased by amounts deposited into the Attorney General Restitution Fund, the Vulnerable and Elderly Person Exploitation Restitution Fund, and the Tenant Receivership Abatement Fund, which shall be continually available, without regard to fiscal year, until expended;

 (21) Office of the Chief Financial Officer. - $193,859,163 (including $147,887,787 from local funds, $450,000 from federal grant funds, and $45,521,375 from other funds); provided, that not to exceed $10,600 of such amount, from local funds, shall be available for the Chief Financial Officer for official reception and representation expenses and for purposes consistent with the Discretionary Funds Act of 1973, approved October 26, 1973 (87 Stat.
 509; D.C.
-Official Code § 1-333.10); provided further, that amounts appropriated by this act may be increased by the amount required to pay banking fees for maintaining the funds of the District of Columbia; provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022; the Other Post-Employment Benefits Fund, the Recorder of Deeds Automation Fund, and the Child Trust Fund;
+Official Code § 1-333.10); provided further, that amounts appropriated by this act may be increased by the amount required to pay banking fees for maintaining the funds of the District of Columbia; provided further, the Chief Financial Officer may reallocate funds appropriated by this act in the Office of the Chief Financial Officer to agencies established pursuant to section 1152(a) of the Fiscal Year 2022 Budget Support Act of 2021, passed on 2nd reading August 10, 2021 (Enrolled version of Bill 24-285); provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022: the Other Post-Employment Benefits Fund, the Recorder of Deeds Automation Fund, and the Child Trust Fund;

-(22) Office of the Chief Technology Officer. - $100,444,452 (including $87,558,130 from local funds, $12,229,712 from other funds, and $656,610 from federal payment funds for COVID relief); provided, that all funds deposited, without regard to fiscal year, into the DC-NET Services Support Fund are authorized for expenditure and shall remain available for expenditure until September 30, 2022;
+(22) Office of the Chief Technology Officer. - $85,813,865(including $72,927,543from local funds, $12,229,712 from other funds, and $656,610 from federal payment funds for COVID relief); provided, that all funds deposited, without regard to fiscal year, into the DC-NET Services Support Fund are authorized for expenditure and shall remain available for expenditure until September 30, 2022;